mvk/blog.wooh.hu/content/post/quieton-review.md

 Comparing to a Bose noise cancelling headphone, well.
 Bose is better.
 It will outperform QuietOn.
 It cancels low and high frequency too.
 But note that QuietOn does not aim to beat Bose, but any foam earplugs.

-I give **9/10** for performance because they it does what it promised to do.
+To performance I give **9/10,** because they it does what it promised to do.